In Good Relation

 My white culture finds those bitter herbs useful on school cultural highlight days.

 How about Swedish pancakes for dinner?

 I admit, my white people love the Scandinavians.
 They are our best, most beautifully relaxed self: so blonde and hygge.
-My Chicago-born brother has literally become Danish.
+My brother has literally become Danish.
 (Has he?
 What does that mean?)
 We study how to be them.
-Childhood should be magical ... but only childhood, and only the most fortunate of humans.
-They have elves.
+Childhood should be magical ... but only childhood, and only the most fortunate of humans; they have elves.